rimutaka/posts/cargo-features-explained-with-examples/readme.md

 ## Dependency of a dependency: beware that features are "additive"

 Cargo takes the union of all features enabled for a crate throughout the dependency graph.
 If multiple crates enable *mutually exclusive* features of another crate, then all those features will be enabled at build time.
-The result of that would depend on the implementation of the crate and may result in a compiler error if mutually exclusive crates or features are enabled.
+The result of that would depend on the implementation of the crate and may produce a compiler error if mutually exclusive crates or features are enabled.

 An example of this type of dependency would be *Crate X* that depends on *Crates A* and *Crate B*, while both *A* and *B* depend on *Crate awesome*.
 ```